HakeemOS/ESP32_PMProject/README.md

 Notifies second task message has been stored

 Task Two -
-Recieves notification and prints input to the serial monitor;
+Recieves notification and prints input to the serial monitor
 Frees heap memory

 Task Three -